crownstone/bluenet/docs/INSTALL.md

     make build_bootloader_settings
     make upload_bootloader_settings

+To actually adjust the bootloader hex file so it contains the settings, run:

+    make merge_bootloader_settings

-It is possible to create a dfu package through:
+Now it becomes possible to create a dfu package through:

     cd build/default
     make generate_dfu_package

+Dependencies between these steps might need to be included.

 ## Summary